JRu8y/String-Parse-Ep2/README.md

 # String-Parse-Ep2
-Exporting and reformating a "JSON-like" data file using Regex in Java
+Exporting and reformatting a "JSON-like" data file using Regex in Java